yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 and no public work.
 Still, they claim they are
 [the best]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}).

-To put them to the test, we provide a piece of code and ask them to refactor it&mdash;just make it better.
+To put them to the test, we provide a piece of code and ask them to refactor it---just make it better.
 I think this approach perfectly demonstrates who is in front of me:
 [a hacker or a designer]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %}).
 In this way, we filter out a lot of people who pay attention to